rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

 address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.

-This makes it possible to implement the "library" feature in Solidity:
+This makes it possible to implement the "library" feature in Hyperion:
 Reusable library code that can be applied to a contract's storage, e.g. in order to implement a complex data structure.